 Invader Zim has nearly succeeded in taking over the world/defeating Dib several times, only to be beaten by one Deus ex Machina or another.
 However, there is one time he did win: in "Bad, Bad, Rubber Piggies", he uses a time machine to repeatedly cripple Dib in the past until he dies in the present.
 To repeat - Dib, the only person standing in the way of Zim's plans of World Domination, is dead.
 Of course, then the Butterfly of Doom kicks in, and Zim is forced to hit the Reset Button, returning Dib to normal.
 Which really wasn't a win; Dib only died for a split second, and once he came back he was actually a greater threat than ever, almost killing Zim before he quickly hit the Reset Button.
 Neither Zim nor Dib ever gets a complete win, of course, but Zim does better than Dib fairly often.

 In one episode Candace actually does succeed in busting her brothers.
-However, this turned out to be All Just a Dream.
+However, this turned out to be All Just a Dream, which also turns out to be another dream all together.

 We get a twofer when a time travel episode had her future self come back and bust them, causing a bad future where Dr. Doofenshmirtz rules.
 Of course, it gets fixed.

 Candace also succeeds in busting the boys in "She's the Mayor" where it goes so far as Mom actually berates them.
-Unfortunately for Candace, time rewinds at that point.
+Unfortunately for Candace, time rewinds at that point, but admit it, this is the closest she's ever goten.

 Transformers Cybertron episode 25, "Retreat": Starscream pulls a Determinator on the Autobots, managing to steal the Omega Lock and the three Cyber Planet Keys found thus far.
 This after successfully betraying Megatron.
 He goes on to supersize himself and become a major threat on his own until towards the end, and his showdown with Galvatron.